snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

 additional advantage that common factors within the :math:`w_j` can be canceled (possible for Clenshaw-Curtis and Newton-Cotes point sets, but not for general Gauss points), further reducing the computational requirements.
-Barycentric formulations can also be used for hierarchical interpolation (Section `1.2.2 <#theory:uq:expansion:interp:hierarch>`__) with Lagrange interpolation polynomials, but they are not applicable to local spline or gradient-enhanced Hermite interpolants.
+Barycentric formulations can also be used for :ref:`hierarchical interpolation <theory:uq:expansion:interp:hierarch>` with Lagrange interpolation polynomials, but they are not applicable to local spline or gradient-enhanced Hermite interpolants.